Cuisine

 * Click here for rating key

-Walking into Lincoln Square’s Chalkboard, you might feel as if you’ve taken a ride back in time.
-And that’s a good thing.
-The cozy, conversation-friendly restaurant features a simply decorated dining room, with soft green walls, white framed mirrors and shelves overhead holding a sparing amount of knickknacks.
+![]() : Walking into Lincoln Square’s Chalkboard, you may feel as though you’ve taken a ride back in time.
+That’s a good thing.
+The cozy, conversation-friendly restaurant features a simply decorated dining room with soft green walls, white framed mirrors and shelves overhead holding a sparing amount of knickknacks.
 Dominating the room is the restaurant’s namesake: a large chalkboard with the day’s specials.
-Here you’ll find a varied selection of dishes, such as sweet corn on the cob with truffle oil and vanilla butter or hot sauced walleye pike with fingerling potatoes.
-While accomplished chef-owner Gilbert Langlois (ex-Rushmore, The Room) is not afraid to go global, there are plenty of American comfort signature dishes worth trying.
+There you’ll find a varied selection of dishes, such as a salad of locally-grown mizuna with roasted tomato and Asiago, duck cassoulet or braised oxtail with fried peas and a shower of panko breadcrumbs.
+While accomplished chef-owner Gilbert Langlois (ex-Rushmore, The Room) is not afraid to go global, there are plenty of American comfort dishes --- like hanger steak with smoked sea salt, truffle oil and creamed spinach --- worth trying.
 Our money's on the fried chicken with buttermilk mashed potatoes and the Kobe burger crowned with bacon and truffle oil.
 There’s a casual elegance here, from the warm bread delivered by basket-toting servers to the linen-topped tables.
-The wine list may be small but offers enough diversity to please a variety of palates. |
+The wine list may be brief, but offers enough diversity to please a variety of palates. |